PghTechFest/pghtechfest.github.com/Sessions.md

 <hr/>
 <h3 >Frictionless Web Development with Aspen</h3>
 <h4 ><a href="Speakers.html#chadwhitacre">Chad Whitacre</a></h4>
-<p >The Aspen web framework combines the best of PHP, MVC and OO patterns of web development.
+<p >The <a href="http://aspen.io/">Aspen web framework</a> combines the best of PHP, MVC and OO patterns of web development.
 It scales with zero friction from putting a single file on the network to building fully dynamic web apps with templating, AJAX, and web sockets.
 It's satisfying for both beginners and seasoned developers, for teams large and small.
-This talk will introduce the framework by example. <a href="http://aspen.io/">Aspen web framework</a></p>
+This talk will introduce the framework by example.</p>
 <h4 >Room 2</h4>
 <hr/>
 <h3 >Javascript - Only Three Bad Parts</h3>